Stink Bug

 6 Important Facts About Stink Bugs

 1. Why are there so many stink bugs in one place?
-Stink bugs are collect in clusters.
-When they find a good place to overwinter, they release a chemical which attracts others.
+Stink bugs collect in clusters.
+When they find a good place to overwinter, they release a chemical that attracts others.

 2. I’ve never seen a stink bug before.
 Why are they appearing now?
 The Brown Marmorated (BM) stink bug was first spotted by scientists in Allentown, PA in 1998.
 Since that time, this stink bug has continued to move east and across Long Island.
 It immigrated from China, Japan, Korea or Taiwan.
 It really becomes a nuisance pest both indoors and out when it is attracted to the outside of houses on warm fall days.